 Skip to main content

-Dynamic Context lets you fetch customer data from your external APIs once, before each conversation starts.
-Instead of relying only on contact records, your agents can access account status, order history, support tickets, and business context from your CRM, databases, and backend systems.
+Expert Mode Dynamic Context lets you fetch customer data from your external APIs once, before each conversation starts.
+Instead of relying only on contact records, your agents can access account status, order history, support tickets, and business context from your customer relationship management (CRM) system, databases, and backend systems.
+You can also use custom API tools to fetch data during conversations.

-The context API is called once before the conversation begins.
+The platform calls the context API once before the conversation begins.
 The data is available for rendering the greeting and throughout the conversation.
 It does not refresh during the conversation.
-Keep your endpoint fast (<1s response time) and return only data needed for the conversation.
+The hard request timeout is 30 seconds, but you should design the endpoint to return in under 1 second.

 Quick Requirements: